 Paraffin (non-absorbent) was employed to prepare the placebo.
 At the first massage, the researcher considered the possibility of skin allergy, redness, or burning to exclude the participant after removing the placebo from the skin and washing the massage area.
 No cases of allergy were reported in this study.

-After obtaining permission from the Ethics Committee and Mashhad Nursing and Midwifery Faculty, Mashhad, Iran, the researcher attended maternity ward of Umm Al-Banin Hospital in the morning and evening shifts.
+After obtaining approval from the Ethics Committee and Mashhad Nursing and Midwifery Faculty, Mashhad, Iran, the researcher attended maternity ward of Umm Al-Banin Hospital in the morning and evening shifts.
 The participants were informed of the research objectives and procedures and written informed consents were obtained from them by the researcher.
-After obtaining the subjects' consents to participate in the study, the researcher completed the forms regarding inclusion and exclusion criteria.

 Before the intervention, the researcher performed a vaginal examination to confirm the dilation.
 Afterward, in order to determine the pain intensity of three groups at the beginning of the active phase (dilation 4-5 cm), the research team were provided with VAS Pain Scale Rulers.
 Then, the participants were asked to mark the level of pain they experienced on the ruler.
-The intensity levels of pain in the intervention groups 1 and 2 were recorded six times before and after the interventions considering dilation 4-5,6-7, and 8-10 cm.
+The intensity levels of pain in the intervention and placebo groups were recorded six times before and after the interventions considering dilation 4-5, 6-7, and 8-10 cm.

-Moreover, the intensity level of pain in the control group was recorded six times at the beginning and end of each phase regarding the abovementioned dilations.
-Intervention groups 1 and 2 were subjected to effleurage massages using ginger or paraffin oil, respectively.
+Moreover, the intensity level of pain in the control group was recorded six times at the beginning and end of each phase regarding the aforementioned dilations.
+Intervention and placebo groups were subjected to effleurage massages using ginger or paraffin oil, respectively.

 Kolmogorov-Smirnov and the Shapiro-Wilk tests were employed to determine the distribution of quantitative variables.
 Subse-quently, based on the normal or non-normal distribution of each variable, the abovementioned tests were performed in this study.
 According to the test results, 53.3%, 55.6%, and 76.7% of mothers had secondary education, average income, and painful history of menstruation, respectively.